 What’s inside: A breakdown of popular natural ways to start labor if you are hoping to avoid a medical induction.
+Practicing these during the third trimester of pregnancy may help kick-start labor and a smoother delivery.
+We’ll also share what didn’t work as well!

 Though it’s been a couple years since I went through the whole childbirth thing, I recently read a post by fellow local blogger Paula at Beauty through Imperfection where she talked about the induction methods that worked (and didn’t) for her.